Dangerous Minds: Accolades

 The soundtrack and its lead single "Gangsta's Paradise" enjoyed major success and received nominations for the Grammy Award for Record of the Year and the NAACP Image Award for Outstanding Soundtrack Album.
 Coolio won the Grammy Award for Best Rap Solo Performance for his vocals.

-At the MTV Movie Awards 1996, Dangerous Minds was nominated in four categories: Best Movie, Best Female Performance (Michelle Pfeiffer), Most Desirable Female (Michelle Pfeiffer) and Best Movie Song (Coolio).
+At the 1996 MTV Movie Awards, Dangerous Minds was nominated in four categories: Best Movie, Best Female Performance (Michelle Pfeiffer), Most Desirable Female (Michelle Pfeiffer) and Best Movie Song (Coolio).

-The music video for "Gangsta's Paradise", featuring Michelle Pfeiffer, won the MTV Music Video Award for Best Rap Video and the MTV Music Video Award for Best Video from a Film.
+The music video for "Gangsta's Paradise", featuring Michelle Pfeiffer, won the MTV Video Music Award for Best Rap Video and the MTV Video Music Award for Best Video from a Film.

 Michelle Pfeiffer won the Blockbuster Entertainment Award for Favorite Actress – Drama.